-Firsthand inspection to look for signs of poor quality, such as: inaccurate printing, misspelled wording, crooked label placement, and signs of defective workmanship.

-Hologram stickers placed by some manufacturers on the batteries can also be checked for identification.
+- First-hand inspection to look for signs of poor quality such as: inaccurate printing, misspelled wording, crooked label placement and signs of defective workmanship. - 2 - Hologram stickers placed by some manufacturers on the batteries may be fake and not what is typically provided by the certification organization.

-If the cells have been purchased, measuring the cell voltage, weight, dimensions, and quality of the materials and comparing with data sheets available through original manufacturers may be useful.

-Inappropriate or fake certification labels on the cells and batteries.

-Significantly reduced price in comparison with similar authentic products.
+- If the cells have been purchased, measuring the cell voltage, weight, dimensions and quality of the materials and comparing with data sheets available through original manufacturers may be useful. - 4 - Inappropriate or fake certification labels on the cells and batteries. - Significantly reduced price in comparison with similar authentic products.